Hair Loss Blood Test -Core

 No. Female pattern hair loss (androgenetic alopecia) is a clinical diagnosis based on the pattern of loss on examination, your history and family history.
 Blood tests rule out the medical contributors that can mimic, trigger or worsen it - so that treatment targets the right cause.
 For a clinical-pattern assessment, a dermatology consultation is the appropriate next step, and we can refer you internally or back to your NHS GP.

-What is the £39 booking admin fee?
+What is the £39 administration fee?

 Do you share my results with my NHS GP?